 And you can speak to one of our advisers if you have a more complex query between 8am – 8pm Monday to Sunday.

 These services are available if you are over 16.

 Your TSB Visa debit card is an amazing piece of plastic.
 Accepted in millions of places and cash machines worldwide, it's incredibly convenient.
 It's just as safe to use abroad as at home, so it's a simple alternative to carrying cash.

-In your first year of your studies you can apply for an interest and fee free Planned Overdraft of up to £1,510 (subject to application and approval).
-Starting with £510 for the first six months.
-You can then apply to increase it to £1,010 in months seven to nine and from month ten up to £1,510 - helping you to manage your spending over your first year.
+In your first year of studies you can apply for an interest free Arranged Overdraft up to £1,500 (subject to application and approval).
+Starting with £500 for the first six months.
+You can then apply to increase it to £1,000 in months seven to nine and from month ten up to £1,500 – helping you to manage your spending over your first year.

-Our Grace Period means that you have until 10pm (UK time) to pay enough money into your account to avoid any Planned and Unplanned Overdraft fees and interest that we may charge that day.
+Our Grace Period means that you have until 10pm (UK time) to pay enough money into your account to avoid any Overdraft interest that we may charge that day.
 The money needs to be immediately available to use, so you could transfer money from another account you have with us by Mobile Banking, Internet Banking, Telephone Banking, paying in cash over the counter in branch or transferring the funds from another provider.